polterguy/magic/plugins/magic.lambda.io/README.md

 still provided the ability to explicitly close a stream using the **[io.stream.close]** - Even though you would probably never really need to use it.
-Besides, opening streams for any other purpose but to return them over the HTTP response object, might also create leaks, since there is no means to guarantee that the stream is close in case of exceptions, etc - Unless you explicitly take care of such things manually.
+Besides, opening streams for any other purpose but to return them over the HTTP response object, might also create leaks, since there is no means to guarantee that the stream is closed in case of exceptions, etc - Unless you explicitly take care of such things manually.

 ```